daniloster/pilot-mvc5-angular-lazy-load/README.md

 ### Purpose
 The idea behind this project is to spread part of my "old bag" and the new knowledge which I've learnt in the last few days.
 I'd created a challenge for myself and that was the result.
-The project consist in build a metodology of development with angularjs, in which one I could notice the performance of application and how faster can be to develop web projects with SPA (*Single Page Application*).
+The project consist in build a metodology of development with angularjs, in which one I could notice the performance of application and how faster it can be to develop web projects with SPA (*Single Page Application*).
 Considering that SPA works with partial rendering, we could aproach in two ways.
 * Load your whole application at the first access and show content on demand
 * Load your application on demand as long as it is necessary.